yellowmessenger/documentation/docs/platform_concepts/studio/studio-faqs.md

  <summary>Is it possible to skip triggering NLU for specific steps of a flow?
 </summary>
  <div>
-  <div>Yes, you can skip triggering NLU for specific flows using the **Store comment** node.
-For more information, see [Store comment](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/prompt-nodes#25-store-comment).
+  <div>Yes, you can skip triggering NLU for specific flows using the [Store comment](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/prompt-nodes#25-store-comment) node.
 ​
 </div>
   <br/>